arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 {% endhighlight %}

 So far, nothing special.<br />
 Enter closures.
-What if we change the method like the following:
+What if introduce a variable in `GetSecretRevealer`'s body:

 {% highlight csharp%}
 Func<string, string> GetSecretRevealer()